 - Top 100 - Showing the Top 100 chemicals in terms of Actual Growth in cost, and compared to national.

 Budget Setting ToolsTo support the annual activity of local budget setting we have created a tool that pulls together a range of datasets that could be used to help you plan for the year ahead.
-The report supports planning at practice level for those who utilise our practice level support, and there's a template for you to include your practice information if you don't.
+The report supports planning at practice level for all our subscribers.

 Strategic activity reports